Mission

 Craig Claybrook as Thomas Jefferson

-The First Reason addresses the Significance and Impact of the Document.
+First, have you considered the Document’s Significance and Impact?
 According to church historians, “The Declaration of Independence is one of the two most significant documents in human history, second only to the Bible!”
 Its impact is that, not only did it end the tyranny of the King of England, but it demolished a grueling 2,000 years of tyranny in Western Civilization!
+This included the time of when Christ walked the earth.

-The other half of “one of the two most significant documents” happens to be The Constitution of the United States.
-It introduced the most formidable system of governance known to man, a “Constitutional Republic.”
+So, you will know, the other one of these “two most significant documents” happens to be The Constitution of the United States.
+It introduced the most formidable system of governance known to mankind, a “Constitutional Republic.”
 John Adams called it governing “by laws, and not of men,” and “not the whims of men.”

-Its impact is that it has been operational for almost two-and-a-half centuries in America.
+Introduced in 1788, The Constitution’s impact is that it has been operational for almost two-and-a-half centuries in America.
 In Europe, every country that watched the Revolutionary War from “afar” eventually became a Constitutional Republic.
 So, did all fifty of our state governments.
-Historians have paid tribute to these two documents by declaring them: “the pinnacle of human history since the time of Christ!”
+Church historians have paid tribute to these two documents by declaring them: “the pinnacle of human history since the time of Christ!”

-CONCLUSION: In short, one document ended twenty centuries of tyranny.
+CONCLUSION: One ended 2,000 years of tyranny.
 The other is a governing masterpiece.

-(Appreciation and acknowledgment of historical details go to Never Before in History—America’s Inspired Birth, published by Discovery Institute, Seattle, Washington; Co-authors Gary Amos and Richard Gardiner; Academic Editors Thomas G. West and William A. Dembski.
-Also, Enough Is Enough, published by FrontLine, A Strang Company; Lake Mary, Florida; Rick Scarborough, author.
-Both books used by permission.)
+Acknowledgment of historical details go to Never Before in History—America’s Inspired Birth, published by Discovery Institute, Seattle, Washington; Co-authors Gary Amos and Richard Gardiner; Academic Editors Thomas G. West and William A. Dembski.
+Used with permission.

-The Second Reason addresses America’s Foundational Underpinnings of the Document.
+Second, have you considered the Document’s Foundational Underpinnings?
 Secular historians tell us that “the pathway to the Declaration began when the British attacked Lexington, Massachusetts at dawn on April 19, 1775.”
-However, church historians tell us that the pathway began 700 years before that and it consisted of three pivotal events.
-Vastly intertwined with these events was the Roman Catholic Church.
+However, church historians tell us that the pathway began 700 years prior to that and it consisted of three pivotal events.
+Here we see our country’s “great divide,” those who hold a Christian worldview and those who hold a secular or atheistic worldview.
+Regardless, the Roman Church was vastly intertwined with these three pivotal events.

 In 1075, Pope Gregory VII instituted sweeping reforms across Western Europe in which he admonished the kings and rulers “to stay out of the church’s business.”
-This eventually became known as “separation of church and state” in its original form and it also marked the beginning of “freedom of religion.”
-Seven centuries later, the Founders would turn the Pope’s “freedom of religion” into a rallying cry throughout the colonies.
+Eventually, this became known as “separation of church and state” in its original form and it also marked the beginning of “freedom of religion.”
+Seven centuries later, the Founders would turn the Pope’s “freedom of religion” into a rallying cry throughout the Colonies.

 In 1215, Cardinal Stephen Langton introduced his 3500-word document, the Magna Carta.
 It dealt with “limiting the power of kings,” the overriding issue of the Middle Ages.
 It was later designated as England’s foremost legal document, still in effect to this very day.
 The Founders relied on this document as their primary source for rebutting the king’s edicts and atrocities.